 They were first made by Frances Kipps Spencer at the Ascension Lutheran Church in Danville, Virginia, USA.
 She also thought of the word, Chrismon, which is a combination of Christ and monogram (meaning symbol).
 The idea quickly spread to other churches.
 It is traditional that Christian groups can make their own Chrismons with their favorite symbols on.

 Each year a 20ft (6 metre) Christmas Tree is decorated in the Ascension Lutheran Church, as Mrs Spencer intended, and visitors come and the hear the story of Jesus explained through her original Chrismons and a few gifts from around the world.

-Chrismons are traditionally coloured white and gold.
-White is the liturgical (or Church) colour for Christmas and symbolises that Jesus was pure and perfect.
+Chrismons are traditionally colored white and gold.
+White is the liturgical (or Church) color for Christmas and symbolises that Jesus was pure and perfect.
 Gold symbolises His Majesty and Glory.
 Chrismons can be made from nearly anything, but paper and embroidered ones are the most widely used.

 Below are some symbols that are common Chrismons and what they represent to Christians.

 Click on a Chrismon to open a larger version which you can use as a patten to make Chrismons.

 |The Cross symbolises that Christians believe Jesus Christ died for everyone on a Cross.|

 |The Latin Cross, also sometimes called the Roman Cross.
 The base of the Cross has three steps that symbolise faith, hope, and love.|

 |The Irish or Celtic Cross is a normal cross with a circle in the middle to symbolise eternity.|

 |The Triumphant Cross represents the earth with the cross on top.
 It symbolises Jesus is triumphant over anything we can face in the world.|